Having a Good Old Natter

-I've been thinking about an XMPP chat-bot based interface - something similar to the XMPP bot I created in May '08 - for a project that I've started playing with recently.
-This project is still very new so it doesn't have much code yet.
-A perfect time for experimenting.
-My recent foray into the world of ActiveCouch reminded me of a library called Doodle that I've been meaning to get to grips with.
+I've been thinking about an XMPP chat-bot interface — something like the XMPP bot I built back in May '08 — for a project I've recently started playing with.
+The project is still brand new, barely any code, which makes it the perfect time to experiment.
+My recent foray into ActiveCouch reminded me of a library called Doodle that I've been meaning to get to grips with.
 Can you see where this is going?

-Doodle has a number of advantages over the ActiveCouch approach, but this isn't a post about Doodle so I'll save that for another time.
+Doodle has a number of advantages over the ActiveCouch approach, but this isn't a post about Doodle — I'll save that for another time.

-I used Doodle to create something DSL-like that can describe, in Ruby, a chat-bot that talks XMPP.
-It doesn't do anything fancy yet - it doesn't deal with subscription requests for example - but it can login, send and receive messages, and it has the beginnings of a basic roster so it can track who it's seen and talked to and when.
+I used Doodle to build something DSL-like that can describe, in Ruby, a chat-bot that speaks XMPP.
+It doesn't do anything fancy yet — it doesn't handle subscription requests, for example — but it can log in, send and receive messages, and it has the beginnings of a basic roster so it can track who it's seen, who it's talked to, and when.

 Natter.bot do